 What is Rote Memory and How Does it Affect Children with Autism?

-A powerful rote memory is one of the prominent strengths of any Autistic child.
+A powerful rote memory is one of the significant strengths of any autistic child.
 Rote memory is a learning technique that focuses on memorization through repetition or routine.
 It differs from other learning techniques, such as active learning, associative learning, and meaningful learning, which are more focused on the connection between meaning, understanding, and the relationships between things.
 Many autistic children have the ability to memorize entire television scripts, book passages, or facts about their favorite hobby but might have trouble carrying on a conversation or making eye contact when speaking to people, or recalling what took place earlier that day.

-What are the Benefits of a Good Rote Memory?
+What are the Benefits of a Rote Memory?

 - Remember entire conversations without hesitation

-- Learning to sing songs forwards and backwards
+- Learn to sing songs forward and backward

 - Master concrete and literal thinking

 - Display increased development through visual learning techniques